Pune 52: Plot

 He later tells Neha not to worry, her husband does not have an affair.
-One night he has an argument with Prachi & she admonishes him saying that no woman would love a man like him who cannot take responsibility for the household.
-He is enraged & vents out all his frustration on her.
-He then goes straight to Neha & asks her if a woman would love a man like him.
+One night he has an argument with Prachi and she admonishes him saying that no woman would love a man like him who cannot take responsibility for the household.
+He is enraged and vents out all his frustration on her.
+He then goes straight to Neha and asks her if a woman would love a man like him.
 They get entangled in emotions which leads them to have sex.
-An unknown person calls Prachi & she visits Neha's place where she finds them having sex.
-The next day when Amar returns home, Prachi tells him that she is pregnant & seems to have forgiven him.
+An unknown person calls Prachi and she visits Neha's place where she finds them having sex.
+The next day when Amar returns home, Prachi tells him that she is pregnant and seems to have forgiven him.
 Later in the day Neha meets him at his office which is attached to his home.
-There she tries to pursue the relationship & tells him that it cannot be a one night stand.
+There she tries to pursue the relationship and tells him that it cannot be a one-night stand.
 She would reveal the relationship to her wife if he doesn't comply with her.
-Amar tries to calm her & tells her that they cannot discuss these things at his office & they go to her home.
-Amar goes through mixed emotions & accepts that he deeply loves her, but at the same time he cannot be an unfaithful husband or an irresponsible father.
+Amar tries to calm her and tells her that they cannot discuss these things at his office and they go to her home.
+Amar goes through mixed emotions and accepts that he deeply loves her, but at the same time he cannot be an unfaithful husband or an irresponsible father.
 She gives Amar 15 mins before she would call Prachi.
-Amar rushes home to answer that call in nick of a time & then leaves for the funeral of his neighbour who died of old age.
-Later Neha again visits Amar & since he is not at home, she gives a letter to his mother in law.
+Amar rushes home to answer that call in nick of a time and then leaves for the funeral of his neighbour who died of old age.
+Later Neha again visits Amar and since he is not at home, she gives a letter to his mother in law.

 When Amar returns his mother-in-law tells him that Neha had come to visit him, forgetting about the letter.
-Amar rushes to Neha's place & tries to explain his position to her.
+Amar rushes to Neha's place and tries to explain his position to her.
 As he is doing that he turns back to see Neha lying on the floor profusely bleeding from her head.
-He does not understand what to do & in panic rushes back home.
-The next day he scans the newspaper for any news, tries calling Neha's & visits her place but there is no trace of Neha.
-He is surprised by a car honking & when he comes out of her home he finds a car waiting for him.
-The driver takes him to a private party hosted by Prasad along with prominent people (high ranking police officers, politicians, etc) in the party & they all ask him for his visiting card.
-A different girl is in the arms of Prasad & he gives him his fat paycheck as promised earlier.
+He does not understand what to do and in panic rushes back home.
+The next day he scans the newspaper for any news, tries calling Neha's and visits her place but there is no trace of Neha.
+He is surprised by a car honking and when he comes out of her home he finds a car waiting for him.
+The driver takes him to a private party hosted by Prasad along with prominent people (high ranking police officers, politicians, etc.) in the party and they all ask him for his visiting card.
+A different girl is in the arms of Prasad and he gives him his fat paycheck as promised earlier.